-Seasonal Price Index for Texas Feeder Steers, 700 to 800 Pounds
+Seasonal Price Index for Texas Feeder

+Steers, 700 to 800 Pounds

-The price series used for 700- to 800-pound Texas feeder steers was not normally distributed, so this information cannot be used to predict price from current to future months or to determine a range within which prices might be expected to fall.
+The price series used for 700- to 800-pound Texas feeder steers was not normally distributed, so this information cannot be used to predict price from current to future months or to deterso this information cannot be used to predict price from current to future months or to determine a range within which prices might be expected to fall.
 Note the high variability in the data.
 The variability ranges from a November low of \$8.64 per cwt. to an April high of \$11.02 per cwt.
 (Fig. 2).
 The seasonal price patterns are usually consistent across 10-year time periods, with highest prices in January, declining prices from then through May, increasing prices in June, July and August and declining prices in the fall.